devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ## 1. Continuous Integration

 CI related configuration is provided under this section.
 We will later discuss this in detail.

-Click on `Continuous Integration` to configure CI Pipeline, a new window will appear.
-You can see 5 options on this new window:
+Few keys in CI pieline are given below:

 | Key | Description |
 | :--- | :--- |